AliDzulfiqar/AliDzulfiqar/README.md

 **Welcome to my GitHub page!**

-B.S of Computer Science from Washington State University with focus on developing full-stack applications.
+Bachelor's of Science in Computer Science from Washington State University with focus on developing full-stack applications.

 Currently Building **BuildWebFast: https://instagram.com/BuildWebFast**